SDU-eScience/Documentation/docs/source/index.rst

           autorefresh: 1
           type: rpm-md

-After adding the Elastic repository, using the following YAML to install the filebeat, logstash, elasticsearch and kibana.
+After adding the Elastic repository, using the following YAML to install the filebeat, logstash, elasticsearch and kibana perspectively.

 .. code-block:: yml